aidevnn/FinitelyPresentedGroup/README.md

 # FinitelyPresentedGroup
 Bruteforce algorithm for creating all elements of a group presented by generators and relations.
-This current version runs very very slow even for smallest groups.
+This current version runs very slow even for smallest groups.

-For example, it takes ~2000ms for generating Symm4 group of permutations.
+For example, it takes ~600ms for generating Symm4 group of permutations.
 ```
 WordGroup.Generate("a2", "b2", "abab"); // Klein